dvir-shaul/NLP--Verse-calssification/README.md

 # NLP--Verse-calssification
-o implement word embedding technique on a verse that has been taken from the "Torah" and try a good classifying method on them that will predict the book it was taken from
+implement word embedding technique on a verse that has been taken from the "Torah" and try a good classifying method on them that will predict the book it was taken from